pgrzmil/tetro/README.md

 * GameArtForge from https://opengameart.org/ licensed on CC-BY 3.0,

 Icons made by:
-* Appzgear from https://www.flaticon.com/ licensed on CC-BY 3.0.
+* Appzgear from https://www.flaticon.com/ licensed on CC-BY 3.0,

+Sounds made by:
+* NenadSimic from https://opengameart.org/ licensed on CC-BY 3.0.

 Thanks guys for free assets!